 - German national courts support arbitrations.
 They will grant and enforce interim relief and assist, where necessary, in the taking of evidence.

 - Germany is also a signatory to the New York Convention on the recognition and enforcement of foreign arbitral awards.
-National courts recognise and enforce awards that comply with the international standard.
+National courts recognize and enforce awards that comply with the international standard.

 In case of a dispute, our experts will, if it seems appropriate, initiate arbitral proceedings and accompany you throughout the whole process.
-As members of the International Society of Primerus Law Firms, we can, if necessary, refer you to our trusted partners in other jurisdictions to initiate proceedings or have your award enforced.
+As member of an international law firm network, we can refer you to our trusted partners in other jurisdictions to initiate proceedings or have your award enforced.

-Our experts will advise you on the following arbitration rules and institutional arbitrations
+Our arbitration attorneys will advise you on the following arbitration rules and institutional arbitrations

-- ICC Rules of Arbitration (International Chamber of Commerce):www.iccwbo.org/dispute-resolution-services/arbitration/
+- ICC Rules of Arbitration (International Chamber of Commerce)

-- LCIA Arbitration Rules (London Court of International Arbitration): www.lcia.org/
+- LCIA Arbitration Rules (London Court of International Arbitration)

-- ICAC Rules (International Commercial Arbitration Court at the Russian Federation Chamber of Commerce and Industry): www.mkas.tpprf.ru/en/
+- ICAC Rules (International Commercial Arbitration Court at the Russian Federation Chamber of Commerce and Industry)

-- Rules of Arbitration and Conciliation of VIAC (Vienna International Arbitral Centre): www.viac.eu/en/
+- Rules of Arbitration and Conciliation of VIAC (Vienna International Arbitral Centre)